siggraph-s3/s3-website/_programs/xsv-program.md

 ### Experience

-Applicants must have volunteered for ACM SIGGRAPH or the SIGGRAPH conference for at least two years.
+Applicants must have volunteered for ACM SIGGRAPH or the SIGGRAPH conference for at least one year.

 ### Deadlines & Important Dates